craigmcmeechan/antiSocial/README-pushfeeds.md

 Alan's web browser immediately sees this and prepends it to his Activity Feed.

-Alan reacts to Michael's post then allocates a PushNewsFeedItem
+Alan reacts to Michael's post by allocating a PushNewsFeedItem
 ```
 {
 	'type': 'react',